Windows Vista is four weeks away from a certain death

 It’s almost time to say one final goodbye to Windows Vista as it approaches its end of life (EOL) date in just four weeks.

-Microsoft will be removing support for the Windows version on April 11, 2017 and the 0.78% of users still in the grip of Vista need to seriously considering moving on before then (via).
+Microsoft will be removing support for the Windows version on April 11, 2017, and so the 0.78% of users still in the grip of Vista will need to seriously considering moving on before then (via).

 Anyone that wants to stay with the same machine either needs to buy Windows 8 or 10, or move to an alternative like Linux or Remix OS.